Read Genesis 5:1-6:8 at Bible Gateway.

 Strong themes of the parashah

-Why is the central axis, the detail about the length of Methuselah’s life?
-Enoch had prophesied that a judgment by water would come, and when Methuselah was born, he named so named him, because it means, “his death will bring.”
+Why is the central axis the detail about the length of Methuselah’s life?
+Enoch had prophesied that a judgment by water would come, and when Methuselah was born, he so named him, because it means, “his death will bring.”
 In the year that Methuselah died, in other words, the judgment by water will come.
 Now Methuselah is the longest-lived person in the Scriptures.
-The judgment was delayed, in other words, because God has always been merciful and longsuffering, not wishing that any should perish!
+The judgment was delayed because God has always been merciful and longsuffering, not wishing that any should perish!

 Theme of the parashah

-Sin = exile + death/ walking with YHVH = grace + life.
+The consequence of sin = exile and death/ The consequence of walking with YHVH = grace and life.

 Psa 4 (my notes) | Isa 29:22-30:18 (my notes) | Mat 23 (my notes)